Failure to Diagnose

 these debilitating diseases: time.
 For many patients, the stage at which

-often find that doctors commit failure to diagnose strokes, failure to
+death.
+Victims often find that doctors commit failure to diagnose strokes, failure

 Manhattan medical malpractice lawyer can help you with your failure to